DEVSENSE/phptools-docs/docs/vscode/problems/suppressing-diagnostics.md

+/*
+Title: Supress Diagnostics
+Description: Learn how to suppress or adjust PHP diagnostic problems using .editorconfig, settings.json, PHPDoc tags, and phpcs comments.
+Customize severity or ignore issues entirely.
+*/

+# Supress Diagnostics

 Reported problems can be adjusted, their severity changed or the problem ignored completely.
 There are several ways of changing problems severity or suppressing them.

 ## `.editorconfig`